jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 This could be interpreted as priority of the data, using the right amount of resources (CPU, memory, network tiers) for those pipelines that have higher priority.
-Your SLO should reflect this priority and events with higher priority should have a tighter SLO.
-This should also ensure that all the running data pipelines do not interfere with each other.
+Your SLO should reflect this priority and pipelines with higher priority should have a tighter SLO.
+This should also ensure that all running data pipelines do not interfere with each other.

 ## End-to-end measurement

-If you have a data pipeline that has multiple stages it may be useful to not only measure the SLOs of the individual components but also pay close attention to an end-to-end SLO.
+If you have a data pipeline that has multiple stages it may be useful to not only measure individual components but also pay close attention to an end-to-end SLO.

-These are key properties to take into account when creating an SLO for a data pipeline but not very well suited for our particular case: we deal with logging/monitoring data (or events).
+These are key properties to take into account when creating an SLO for a data pipeline but not very well suited for our particular case: we deal with logging/monitoring data.

 When creating an SLO (or any alert, really) we need to make sure that it is **actionable**.
 An alert due an SLO violation where you cannot do anything is not helpful at all.